symbol/symbol-docs/source/guides/multisig/modifying-a-multisig-account-min-approval.rst

 Method #01: Using the Desktop Wallet
 ************************************

-1. Log in to an account that is a cosignatory of the account you want to modify.
-Either Alice or Bob's account.
+1. Log in to an account that is a cosignatory (Alice or Bob) of the account you want to modify.

 2. Click on the “**Multisig**” tab on the left-side of the wallet.